 SWEP (severe weather emergency protocol)

-SWEP is not currently active.
+SWEP is active.

 The severe weather emergency protocol (SWEP) is a crucial initiative designed to protect vulnerable individuals, especially the homeless, during extreme weather conditions.